DjangoGirls/tutorial/en/deploy/README.md

 If you see an error when you try to visit your site, the first place to look for some debugging info is in your **error log** -- you'll find a link to this on the PythonAnywhere web tab.
 See if there are any error messages in there.
 The most recent ones are at the bottom.
 Common problems include

-- forgetting one of the steps we did in the console: creating the virtualenv, installing django into it, running collectstatic, initialising the database
+- forgetting one of the steps we did in the console: creating the virtualenv, activating it, installing Django into it, running collectstatic, initialising the database
 - making a mistake in the virtualenv path on the web tab -- there will usually be a little red error message on there, if there is a problem
 - making a mistake in the WSGI configuration file -- did you get the path to your my-first-blog folder right?